raspberrypilearning/sound-meter/en/step_2.md

 --- /task ---

-We can use the Data logger extension to keep track of the sound level data.
+You can use the Data logger extension to keep track of the sound level data.

 --- collapse ---